specter327/termux-api-stc/README.md

 ---

-## Android semantic errors are different
+# Android semantic failures are different

-Not every Android failure is an execution failure.
+Not every Android-level problem is an execution failure.

 For example: